FooFooDamon/regpanel-conf/README.md

         "__data_bits__": 32, // Same as above.

         "__maintainers__": [
-            "YourName <YourEmail>;" // There can be multiple maintainers.
+            "YourName <YourEmail>" // There can be multiple maintainers.
         ],

         // Modules that can be divided into the same group (JSON file).